CD Calculator

 Security and Stability

 CDs are among the safest places to store your money.
-They are backed by federal insurance through the FDIC for banks and the NCUA for credit unions, covering deposits up to $250,000 per account holder per institution.
-For those with balances exceeding these limits, there are ways to insure excess deposits, offering additional protection for your savings even if the financial institution experiences difficulties.
+Federal insurance through the FDIC for banks and the NCUA for credit unions backs them, covering deposits up to $250,000 per account holder per institution.
+For balances exceeding these limits, strategies exist to insure excess deposits, protecting your savings even if the financial institution experiences difficulties.

 graph icon